 What I Do Not Have Control Over

 I do not have control over my height, the shape of my nose, or the texture of my hair.
-I did not choose my level of intelligence, my lack of athletic prowess, or non-musical voice.
-All of our lives we are judged and dismissed or applauded concerning a vast array of attributes that we are not responsible for.
+I did not choose my intelligence level, lack of athletic prowess, or my non-musical voice.
+We are judged and dismissed or applauded concerning a vast array of attributes that we are not responsible for all of our lives.
 We even take pride in things we did not earn–a great memory, a fast metabolism, or well-balanced features.
-We have made our worth dependent on things that have very little to do with our choices.
+Unfortunately, We have made our worth dependent on things that have very little to do with our choices.

 What I Do Have Control Over